Bowman Gum, Inc.

 Jacob Warren Bowman - Saturday Evening Post, 11-01-1947

 Warren Bowman left True Blue and purchased 180 pinball machines in Philadelphia.
-Bowman hired former Wrigley machinist Charles Dellenbarger to convert the machines into gum prize dispensers, but the idea was not economically feasible.
-Dellenbarger lent a loft shop of older gum equipment to Bowman.
+Bowman hired former Wrigley machinist Charles Dellenbarger to convert the machines into gum prize dispensers.
+The plan was economically unfeasible, so Dellenbarger lent a loft shop of older gum equipment to Bowman.
 After borrowing $300 from a finance company, Bowman formed The By-Gum Company in 1928.

-Cigarette cards were introduced by New York manufacturer Thomas H. Hall in 1877.
+Cigarette cards were introduced in 1877 by New York manufacturer Thomas H. Hall.
 Baseball cards were first sold with chewing gum in 1888 by G&B Gum in New York and H.D.
 Smith & Co. in Cincinnati.
-Trading cards were commonly packaged with tobacco products, caramels, or other candies until 1930.
+Trading cards were commonly packaged with tobacco products, caramels, or other candies until the introduction of Dubble Bubble from Fleer in 1930.
+One of the earliest known bubble gum card releases is a baseball and film star series from Marble Bubble Gum Novelties of Philadelphia (W553).

-Bubble gum was introduced by Fleer in 1930 with the Dubble Bubble brand.
-The By-Gum Co. soon began selling bubble gum under the name Blowney.
-By-Gum was succeeded by Gum, Incorporated on May 5, 1932, and the bubble gum was renamed Blony.
+Bowman and the By-Gum Co. soon began selling bubble gum under the name Blowney.
+The By-Gum Co. was succeeded by Gum, Incorporated on May 5, 1932, and the bubble gum was renamed Blony.

 Gum, Inc. Blony

-In 1932, Gum, Inc. released the Wild West Series (R172) with a piece of Blony in each pack.
+In 1932, Gum, Inc. released the Wild West Series (R172), a 24-card collection with a piece of Blony in each pack.
 An additional 25 cards were later added, including a premium prize card.
 Later that year, Bowman oversaw equipment installation and training for gum manufacturing in Japan.
 In 1937, Bowman claimed more than 60% of penny gum sales in America, a figure disputed by Fleer sales manager William B. Hunt.

 On February 19, 1938, Gum, Inc. released the Horrors of War series illustrating the violence of contemporary conflicts around the world.
 The cards were conceived by Warren Bowman and designed by George Moll Advertising, Inc. The complete set was originally priced at $1.
 The first series consisted of 240 pictures with another 48 added later.
 An estimated 100 million cards were printed.
 The card series was featured in the May 9, 1938, issue of Life magazine.